Statistikk innhold

 Debt

-Unsecured debt contains debt with both interest-bearing and non-interest-bearing balances.
-Data on unsecured debt are only available from the income year 2019 and on.
-The size of the unsecured debt is calculated according to data from Gjeldsregisteret AS as of December 31st in the income year.
+Unsecured debt includes both interest‑bearing and non‑interest‑bearing balances.
+Data on unsecured debt are only available from the 2019 income year onwards.
+The amount of unsecured debt is calculated based on data from Gjeldsregisteret AS as of 31 December in the income year.

 Estimated net wealth